 (9) "Endangered alphabets", at: https://www.rws.com/insights/rws-moravia-blog/endangered-alphabets-podcast/# (accessed 4 February 2020.)

 (10) The term "anthropology" is here used in its European meaning, understood as "social anthropology".
-This term distinguished it from anthropology in North America, labelled as "cultural anthropology".
+This term distinguishes it from anthropology in North America, often labelled as "cultural anthropology".
 A person trained in linguistics in North America will as a rule have a degree in anthropology.